 Steven J. Boyd, Director, has served as a director since May 15, 2018.
 He is the Chief Investment Officer of Armistice Capital, a long-short equity hedge fund focused on the health care and consumer sectors based in New York City.
 Previously, Mr. Boyd had been a Research Analyst at Senator Investment Group, York Capital, and SAB Capital Management, where he focused on health care.
 Mr. Boyd began his career as an Analyst at McKinsey & Company.
-Mr. Boyd has served as a member of the board of directors of Cerecor Inc., an integrated biopharmaceutical company focused on pediatric healthcare, since April 2017.
+Mr. Boyd has served as a member of the boards of directors of Cerecor Inc., since April 2017, of Tenax Therapeutics, Inc. since July 2020, and of Aytu Biosciences Inc. since March 2019.
+Additionally, Mr. Boyd served on the boards of directors of Vaxart, Inc. from October 2019 through January 2021 and of Tetraphase Pharmaceuticals, Inc. from January 2020 through July 2020.
 Mr. Boyd received a B.S. in Economics as well as a B.A. in Political Science from The Wharton School of the University of Pennsylvania.